1987 Lalru bus massacre

-The killings
+Bus hijacking and initial encounter

 The bus involved in the attack was the Haryana Roadways bus numbered HYE 1735, traveling from Chandigarh to Rishikesh, a Hindu holy place.
 On the night of 6 July 1987, it carried 76 passengers (most of whom were Hindus), when five attackers started trailing it.
 The passengers first saw the Fiat car, in which the attackers were traveling, at a railway crossing around 20 km from Chandigarh.
 Around 5 km later, the car suddenly blocked the bus, and the bus driver Hari Singh (the only Sikh on the bus) thought that the car driver was drunk.
 Four armed men came out of the car, threatened him with a Sten gun, and hijacked the bus.

+Robbery, threats, and communal taunts

 The hijackers told the passengers that they were only going to loot them, and started driving along the Grand Trunk Road.
 The Fiat car followed the bus.
 They drove the bus for around 8 km, while the passengers handed over their jewellery and cash.
 Around 21:30, just before the Lalru police station near the Punjab-Haryana border, they drove the bus off the main road onto a link road.
 They then started taunting the passengers, saying "Where is your Riberio now?", referring to the police officer Julio Ribeiro who led the police operations against the insurgents in Punjab.
 They accused the passengers of laughing at the killings of the Sikh youth, and asked them to chant the Sikh phrase Sat Naam Wahe Guru ("Truth is the name of God").
 They shouted "Make sure all Hindus are dead, you will see more blood if more Sikhs are killed!", referring to the anti-insurgent operations in Punjab.

+Mass shooting and casualties

 The hijackers stopped the bus between Jamalpur and Hasanpur villages, ordered the remaining passengers to huddle in the middle of the bus, and started shooting from both ends.
 The shooting lasted for about 5 minutes, and resulted in the death of 38 people, including 5 women and 4 children.
 Savitri Devi, a 28-year-old woman who was killed in the attack, saved her husband and their 5-month old daughter by shielding them from the bullets.
 A woman named Kalawati, jumped off the bus holding her three young children, and survived.
 32 people were injured in the attack.

+Death of an attacker and escape

 One of the attackers, a clean-shaven man wearing a safari suit was killed accidentally during the firing.
 He was later identified as Gurmit Singh alias Tony.
 The attackers took his body to the Fiat car, drove along the Ghaggar River, and attempted to set the car on fire with Gurmit Singh's body inside.
 When it began raining, they gave up their attempt to burn the car, and escaped in a truck parked nearby.